AdobeDocs/journey-optimizer.it-IT/help/using/code-based/get-started-code-based.md

 >[!IMPORTANT]
 >
->Consigli specifici per esperienze basate su codice sono descritti in dettaglio in [questa pagina](code-based-prerequisites.md).
+>Consigli specifici per le esperienze basate su codice sono descritte in [questa pagina](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->